Our Vision (Intent)

 During art lessons children are encouraged to work on their own and also collaborating with others on small and large scale projects in two and three dimensions.
 We use sketchbooks to help the children record and develop their ideas and to show progression in their artistic ability.
 Different creative approaches to presentation of their work is encouraged especially as children move through KS2 in preparation for the child led approach to artwork often used as the children move on to high school.
 Classes regularly visit art galleries and are given opportunity to work in collaboration with artists, craft-workers and designers to inspire and challenge their thinking.

 Art is not only taught in designated art lessons but often linked to a variety of other areas and gives the children opportunity to bring a topic to life.
 It plays a key part in many of our whole school events and our children's passion for art is clear from the moment you enter the school building.
-Children have a big role in creating displays around the school and we feel that it is very important that they have regular opportunities to share their fantastic artwork with others.
-We have an Art's Group of children who meet regularly to talk about how art is taught in school and help to plan events where children's work is showcased and celebrated.
+Children play a big role in creating displays around the school and we feel that it is very important that they have regular opportunities to share their fantastic artwork with others.
+We have a group of Art Ambassadors who meet regularly to talk about how art is taught in school and help to plan events where children's work is showcased and celebrated.